 It’s always good to focus on a keyword to create a working title and then go back to it after.
 For example, this blog was simply called “How to write a quality blog”, the keyword being quality blog at the start of this blog writing process.

-PS. you should also utilise these keywords throughout in your meta description, link text, headings and URL.
+PS. you should also utilize these keywords throughout your meta description, link text, headings, and URL.
 We’ll tell you more about this later!

-Creating a title which effectively sums up what your blog is about, is useful in many ways.
+Creating a title that effectively sums up what your blog is about is useful in many ways.

 Firstly, a clear title gives total transparency to your readers.
 If your title is clear, it leaves no room for uncertainty for the reader once you’ve grabbed their attention.
 If you don’t fool them from the get-go for the sake of clickbait, they’re more likely to trust you and your content’s value.

 In the world of content marketing, being seen in a world overrun with content is hard, and as David Oglivy said, “On the average, five times as many people read the headline as read the body copy.”
 So, your title’s got to be good.

 You can use catchy phrases, relevant phrases to your industry and even add some alliteration – ultimately you wanna stand out.
 Either way, your title should be intriguing or emphatic.